 Criteria for Evaluation

-For audio monitors it is the sound quality that separates the pups from the big dogs.
-Sound coming from the parent device should be clear, static free, and easy to hear.
-The sound should have little distortion even at maximum volume, and we prefer the products that have features to limit the kind of sounds transmitted or the volume of sounds.
+For audio monitors, it is the sound quality that separates the pups from the big dogs.
+Any sound coming out of the parent device should be clear, static free, and easy to hear.
+Ideally, the sound should have little distortion, and we prefer features that limit the kind of sounds transmitted or the volume of sounds.
 It is arguably the most important metric for this kind of product.
-In the middle of the night you don't want to lose valuable sleep wondering if the noise you heard was your baby or normal house noises.
-If features like sound activation or microphones sensitivity for background noise don't work like they are supposed to, then you might lose sleep due to a loud monitor instead of baby.
+In the middle of the night, you don't want to lose valuable sleep wondering if the noise you heard was your baby or normal house noises.
+If features like sound activation or microphone sensitivity that limit background noise don't work like they are supposed to, then you might lose sleep listening to a loud monitor instead of a baby.

 Ease of Use

 In general, all of these products are easy enough.
 They lack any truly technical features that are complex to use, and they all can be plugged in and used right away without altering factory settings.
-We can also concede that given enough time and experience parents can get used to any monitor interface, but we believe you also need to think about caregivers, like a babysitter or a relative, who should be able to effectively use your sound monitor with only a brief overview.
+We also concede that given enough time and experience parents can get used to any monitor interface, but we believe you also need to think about caregivers, like a babysitter or a relative, who should be able to effectively use your sound monitor with only a brief overview.

-Some of the products in this review have very few features and do little more than transmit sound from one device to another.
+Some of the products in this review have very few features and do little more than transmitting sound from one device to another.
 You may be thinking, well that's what these products are for, what else should they do?
 While we'd love it if they made breakfast or took out the trash, but we aren't actually looking for features outside the realm of reality.
 We are looking for attributes that help them function better and make using them easier.
 About half of the monitors offer a sound activation feature, something we think is an essential feature that makes using a monitor easier and will help you get more precious sleep.
-This feature keeps a parent device quiet when baby is not making noise, so it doesn't sit transmitting white noise, room sounds, or chronic static, that would keep you needlessly awake.
+This feature keeps a parent device quiet when the baby is not making noise, so it doesn't sit transmitting white noise, room sounds, or chronic static, that would keep you needlessly awake.

-Another feature we liked, and think is important though not a deal breaker, is 2 way communication between devices.
+Another feature we liked, and think is important though not a deal breaker, is two-way communication between devices.
 Not all of the units offer it, but given that it doesn't affect overall price, it seems a shame to get a monitor without it.
 Some of the other features we considered in this metric are nightlights, lullabies, alerts, battery backup in the baby unit, rechargeable parent unit, belt clips, and temperature sensors.
 You may not need bells and whistles to get the job done, but some parents will want them.